ccamara/carloscamara-hugo/content/en/talk/2019-06-26-hirikilabs-summerlab/index.md

 #   Simply enter the filename of your project file in `content/project/`.
 #   E.g. `projects = ["deep-learning.md"]` references `content/project/deep-learning.md`.
 #   Otherwise, set `projects = []`.
-projects = ["zaccesible"]
+projects = ["zaccesible", "eskola-bideapp"]

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["urban accessibility", "disabilities", "inclusion", "OpenStreetMap"]
+tags = ["urban accessibility", "disabilities", "inclusion", "OpenStreetMap", "summerlab"]

 # Links (optional).
 url_pdf = ""